Fife artist work wows New York Fashion Week and makes the cover of Vogue magazine

-Fife artist work wows New York Fashion Week and makes cover of Vogue
+Fife artist's work wows New York Fashion Week and makes cover of Vogue

 A St. Andrews artist has wowed the runways of New York’s prestigious fashion week with her unique pieces.

-Julie Croquitt (Shankley) is a textiles artist who produces large-scale graffiti art and urban inspired crocheted pieces from her home studio in St. Andrews.
+Julie Colquitt (Shankley) is a textiles artist who produces large-scale graffiti art and urban inspired crocheted pieces from her home studio in St. Andrews.

 A message through social media site Instagram sparked a journey that would see her pieces featured in Vogue magazine.